kmamal/packager/README.md

        ├─ ...        # all the files from the input directory
 ```

-The "executable" (`demo.cmd` in the above example) is a simple script the calls the equivalent of `node project/`, and should work no matter which directory it is called from.
-Make sure your `package.json` has a `"main"` entrypoint set, otherwise it won't work.
+The "executable" (`demo.cmd` in the above example) is a simple script the calls the equivalent of `node.exe project/`, and should work no matter which directory it is called from.

+**Note:** Make sure your `package.json` has a `"main"` entrypoint set, otherwise it won't work.

 The `.cmd` extension is only for Windows bundles.
 On Linux and Mac it would be called just `demo`.

 ## Command Line Options

 #### -i, --in-dir INPUT_DIRECTORY

 By default, the current directory will be bundled.
 You can set this option to specify some other directory to bundle up.
 One common use-case is to specify a "staging" folder into which you have collected only the files you want to include in the release.

 #### -I, --include PATTERN

 By default, all the files in the input directory will be included (or, more accurately, anything matched by `**/*`).
-You can set this option to specify a set of patterns that will be passed to [`globby`](https://www.npmjs.com/package/globby).
-For example `-I '["src/**/*.js", "assets/**/*", "package*.json"]'` will include all the `.js` files in `src/`, all the files in `assets/` and the `package.json` and `package-lock.json` files.
+You can set this option (one or multiple times) to specify a different set of patterns.
+The resulting list of patterns will be passed to that will be passed as an argument to [`globby`](https://www.npmjs.com/package/globby).
+For example `-I 'src/**/*.js' -I 'assets/**/*' -I 'package*.json'` will include all the `.js` files in `src/`, all the files in `assets/` and the `package.json` and `package-lock.json` files.

+#### -f, --flag FLAG

+By default, the Node.js executable will be called like `node <project>`, with no command-line flags.
+You can set this option (one or multiple times) each time passing a flag as the argument that will be forwarded to Node.js.
+For example `-f --experimental-network-imports` will make the final executable invoke node like `node --experimental-network-imports <project>`.

 #### -o, --out-dir OUTPUT_DIRECTORY

 By default, the resulting `.zip` file will be placed in the current directory.
 You can set this option to specify some other output directory.
+If it does not exist it will be created.

 #### -n, --out-name OUTPUT_NAME